zeroc-ice/ice-demos/cpp11/Manual/README.md

 - [evictor](./evictor)

-  This is the source code for the evictor implementation described in the Ice Run Time chapter.
+  This is the source code for the evictor implementation described in the Ice Manual.
 You can copy and modify this code to suit your needs.

 - [lifecycle](./lifecycle)